What are Stitchers Worksheets?

 The stitch worksheets are offered as a series of reasonably priced modules.
 This means that people do not have to commit to a huge amount of money, or feel to daunted to start their own sample file.
 For many the idea of stitching samples for the whole amount would send them running for the hills.

-Anyone who has done the TAST (Take a Stitch Tuesday) challenge will know that it is the bit by bit process that can be steadily built on that produces results.
+Anyone who has done my TAST (Take a Stitch Tuesday) challenge will know that it is the bit by bit process that can be steadily built on that produces results.

 The modular nature of the worksheets can leverage the psychology behind learning something in a series of small manageable chuncks and produce a positive enhancement to learning hand embroidery.